One Paycheck from the Edge: Housing Cost Burden in the US

 A long-running crisis that accelerated fast

-The scale of the need outpaces the resources.
-Only about one in four households who qualify for federal rental assistance actually receive it; the rest sit on waiting lists that, in many cities, are years long or closed entirely.
-The National Low Income Housing Coalition estimates a shortage of more than 7 million rental homes affordable and available to the lowest-income renters.
-Just 37 affordable units exist for every 100 extremely low-income renter households.
-Federal housing assistance budgets have been roughly flat in real terms for years even as need has grown, and current proposals would tighten eligibility, raise tenant rent contributions, or impose new work requirements.
+The federal government's most direct response is a set of rental assistance programs anchored by Housing Choice Vouchers, public housing, and project-based rental assistance, together serving roughly 5 million households and capping rent contributions at 30 percent of adjusted income.
+The Low-Income Housing Tax Credit, created in 1986, has produced nearly 3.9 million units.
+The scale of need outpaces the resources by a wide margin.
+Only about one in four households that qualify for federal rental assistance actually receive it.
+The National Low Income Housing Coalition estimates a shortage of 7.2 million rental homes affordable and available to the lowest-income renters, with just 35 affordable and available homes for every 100 extremely low-income renter households.
 Insufficient supply, insufficient subsidy, and rising costs together form the central tension shaping the next decade of housing policy.

 What You Can Do